LFSCODE/AITurbo/README.md

-# AITurbo
+# DDL training jobs
 Contains some experimental data

-# Meaning of the data in the dataset.xlsx
+# Description of DDL training jobs in the dataset.xlsx

 In the dataset.xlsx, there are a total of 8692 rows of data, and each row represents a submitted job.